doctrine/doctrine-website-sphinx/site/2014/02/21/security_in_doctrine.rst

    identifiers, because quoting is the users choice.

-3. A mechanism to detect SQL injection in strings that can be either quoted or unquoted is impossible to write completly seceure.
+3. A mechanism to detect SQL injection in strings that can be either quoted or unquoted is impossible to write completly secure.
 There are too many edge cases to consider and there is a realistic chance to miss one of them.

 4. If you provide an API that is just secure in 99.999% of all cases, then